 In warmer weather programs, bring plenty of water.
 Wear long sleeves and pants.
 Lighter colors help in spotting ticks.
 Permethrin treatment is recommended for clothing, both shirts, pants socks and boots.
 This may be applied from a spray bottle, purchasable from Wal-Mart or other stores.
 Clothing can also be sent to a company in the Carolinas for treatment.
 See their website: Insectshield.com.
 Bug dope containing DEET will deter mosquitoes and blackflies.
 A headnet may also be helpful during periods of intense insect activity.

-Directions: Quabbin programs meet at 9:45 a.m. in the back room of the country store across from the Petersham common.
-Park on the highway across from the country store.
+Directions: Quabbin programs currently meet at 9:45 a.m. in the back room of the country store across from the Petersham common.
+Park on the highway across from the store.
 Please plan to arrive by that time to avoid being left behind.
 The store opens at 9 am and provides food, snacks and a lavatory for customers.
 A portable toilet is also available next to the town hall.
 From the common we will caravan to a North Quabbin natural area.
-From Boston take Exit 17 (Rte.
+From Boston take Exit 75 (Rte.
 32) and go south 6 miles to the common.
 From other directions see a roadmap or internet map service.

 Registration: Use the linked Registration Page only to register for “Quabbin Trails” programs described on this page.
 (For events on the Sponsored Programs page, refer directly to the sponsoring organization for details and registration.)